vkverma01/EFT/README.md

 ##### Figure-3 result
 Jupyter file "cifar100-20_816_class_incremental.ipynb" train and evaluate the result for the cfiar100 dataset, divided into 20 task and 5 classes each.

+Jupyter file "cifar100-5_816_class_incremental.ipynb" train and evaluate the result for the cfiar100 dataset, divided into 5 task and 20 classes each.